Sam-Schnaible/chinook-api/README.md

   * **Code:** 400 BAD REQUEST <br />
     **Content:** `{ error : "null value in column "first_name"/"last_name"/"email" of relation "customers" violates not-null constraint" }`

+ ## If deployed in production

+ - require user profiles to access database with different authorizations
+   - salesperson authorization to create, retrieve, and update customers
+   - manager authorization to create, retrieve, update, and delete customers
+ - add Authentication for a layer of security

+ - include an initial GET request upon loading which display the range of customer ids for retrieving, updating, and deleting

+ - validate data for required fields in customer profile form on backend

+ - Add mock data with at least 100,000 profiles and run stress tests to locate any bottlenecks

+ - refactor CSS to make the app more visually appealing and display better on mobile devices